sayefsakin/halide_notes/CaseStudyAnalysis.md

 ### Sample Run and Observation 1 (dgemm)
 I run [this python](FinalRunWithHalide/sayef_halide_in.py) program and generated OTF2 data and visualized in Traveler.
-I noticed that, for the second function halide_dgemm_in, it takes some time to load the variables A,B, and C. Check the purple bars in the Gantt View of these figures,
+I noticed that, for the second function halide_dgemm_in, it takes some time to load the variables A,B, and C. Check the purple bars in the Gantt View of these figures.
+I used red arrows to annotate over these images.
 ![a](FinalRunWithHalide/a.JPG)
 ![b](FinalRunWithHalide/b.JPG)
 ![c](FinalRunWithHalide/c.JPG)